Excalead/excalead/README.md

     HighLevel --->|Equivalence Proof| Rocq
 ```

-1. **Lifting**: We translate the smart contract source code into a Rocq model calling axiomatized Anchor primitives.
+1. **Lifting**: We translate the smart contract source code into a Rocq model, calling axiomatized Anchor primitives.
 This translation can be done quickly thanks to the widespread use of AI, and we verify it with snapshot testing to make sure it behaves as the original code.
 2. **Specification**: We define a Higher-Level Model of the code to give the expected behavior, with exact arithmetic (real numbers) and a unified state (no PDAs), for example.
-This helps describing the intended behavior of the code, and check for common vulnerabilities, like incorrect rounding or account validation.
+This helps describe the intended behavior of the code, and checks for common vulnerabilities, like incorrect rounding or account validation.
 3. **Verification**: We check that the higher-level model is mathematically equivalent to the Rocq model of the source, and verify custom invariants corresponding to the business logic of the smart contract.

 ## 🚀 Key Features